Learning Spanish alone is tough. Join a Spanish Obsessed Academy class today and find community, connection, and encouragement.

 Classes will include grammar and vocabulary as necessary, but growth will come from broad reading and preparation for classes.

 “The conversational classes offered by Spanish Obsessed are an outstanding way to obtain practice in using the language in an authentic manner.
 I have found the teacher and my classmates to be enthusiastic and supportive, pushing me to use the language and think on my feet.
 Through having a wide variety of topics and issues, I have broadened my vocabulary and understanding of the nuances of context in which various idiomatic expressions are used.
 Spanish Obsessed offers an invaluable experience to bring your Spanish to the next level, I cannot recommend it enough! “

-We currently offer 10 week courses (either once or twice a week) for all levels from A1 to B2.
+We currently offer structured 10 week courses (either once or twice a week) for all levels from A1 to B2.
 We also offer drop-in conversation classes for intermediate students and above.

 Classes are given over Zoom.
 Teachers frequently share their screen and use the “Breakout Room” feature to divide classes into smaller groups for activities.